nestorpina/performanceTest/README.md

 ## Dependencies

 * You must have installed and started the database you want to use : REDIS, MONGODB, MYSQL or SQLSERVER
-* You must have installed and started the queue system you want to use
+* You must have installed and started the queue system you want to use.
+  * If using REDIS, we assume libraries are located on /usr/local/lib , if not, change the -Djava.library.path parameter accordingly
 * All connections we'll be to localhost, on the default ports
 * MYSQL :
   * User to connect : root/<empty password>